nicolas-cusan/dotfiles/README.md

 8. Transfer or install digital certificate
 9. Setup nexcloud account
 10. Setup licenses for all programs that require licenses
+11. Add new ssh key to services (GitHub, GitLab)

-11. Move old photos
+12. Move old photos
-12. Transfer desktop & other files
+13. Transfer desktop & other files
-13. Move Sparkleshare stuff
+14. Move Sparkleshare stuff

 ## Goals